The Framework of Trust: Why My Professional Boundaries Protect Your Family

 2. The Requirement for Outside Counselling

-Because I must remain a neutral arbitrator, I cannot become your therapist.
+Because I must remain a neutral arbitrator, I cannot become your therapist (also, I am a lawyer not a therapist).
 When the family dynamic shifts, I will point out each parent's role in that conflict, but you must be prepared to do the work with outside experts.

-The Reality: My goal is to create "Judge-Proof" decisions.
-If my decision is ever reviewed by a court, it must stand as a reasonable, evidence-based document anchored in Section 37 of the Family Law Act (Best Interests of the Child).
+My responsibility is to create binding decisions, without errors of law or mixed law and fact within my jurisdiction.
+If my decision is reviewed by a court, it must stand as a reasonable, evidence-based document anchored in Section 37 of the Family Law Act (Best Interests of the Child).
 This provides your family with a stable legal record that actually resolves the issue rather than fueling the fire.

 The Bottom Line

-A Parenting Coordinator’s boundaries are not a barrier to your family; they are the framework that allows your family to function.
+A PC’s boundaries are not a barrier to your family; they are the framework that allows your family to function.
 By being rigid about the process, I am able to be fair to the people.

-I am not here to be a "rescuer"—I am here to be a Process Guardian.
+I am not here to be a rescuer; I am a process guardian.
 When the process is protected, the children have a chance to thrive.